 The suppliers are mostly commoditized, but the users are not.
 From the incumbent ecosystem’s perspective, each user can be distinguished as a unique individual because of the rich data gathered over many years.
 This means users are not commoditized from the incumbent’s perspective.
 This is not true for a new challenger ecosystem.
 New users to new ecosystems are always a commodity because all new users look the same to the platform and are, therefore, treated the same until the new ecosystem can gather enough data to provide tailored experiences.

 Payments is becoming the last somewhat neutral tool to help ecosystems gather data on existing and potentially new users in terms of interests and commercial intent.
-And as I once remarked to a close friend, digital payments is becoming “permissionless data”.
+In a way, digital payments is becoming “permissionless data”.
 Users are increasingly aware of aggressive data gathering techniques by internet platforms.
 Users are trying to fight back.

 But the great thing about payments is that it is inherently a frictionless method of data gathering where the users implicitly agree to have data gathered.
 After all, whenever anyone uses a credit card, no one is surprised that the credit card company knows what they bought, where they bought it from, and how much they paid for it.
 Except now the credit cards and payments are being offered by tech ecosystems.

 The point of this post isn’t to rehash the points I tried to make in the last post, but to take it further: On top of the inherent data advantages of integrated digital payments, tech ecosystems are likely to increasingly push into payments because of how valuable payments can be from a loyalty perspective.

 The leading tech ecosystems (Facebook, Google, Amazon, Apple, Alibaba, Tencent, Bytedance, etc) all already have billion(s) of users on their platform.
 Gathering data continues to be an important exercise, but increasingly the game is also shifting towards retaining users.